tian3rd/30ANUShortGuide/README.md

 ## [Oweek](https://orientation.anu.edu.au/program)

+There is a use online course on wattle which you can enroll for free to get famliar with all the essential skills as a freshman.
+It is called ASOreientation_2020.
+In this course, there are many useful slides which you can review later.

 - My day 1:
   - Where's what @Kambri: It's basically a show-around tour of a central park of the uni.
 Start from kambri, walk to CBE through Copland building and look around some unilodge halls then take a turn to go to school of arts and walk on the grass to the law school and turn around to fellows oval and end in the university avenue to look for the welcome of your school fellas.
   - Set4ANU @Marie Reay(MR) L6: Basically a face to face chat with old blood in the school which they call mentor.
 You can ask some naive questions if you want.